CTF-NFHackathon-2020/nf_model/README.md

 ### 1. What additional data would you like to have?

-Our key need is to engage the NF research community to better understand the key bottlenecks in the discovery process, and to help capture information to makae the system perform better.
+Our key need is to engage the NF research community to better understand the key bottlenecks in the discovery process, and to help capture information to make the system perform better.

 In terms of data, there is a key need for crowdsourced curation data to improve text mining.
 The type of natural language processing that we depend on, called